andreas-thor/eal/docker/README.md

 6. login as admin and activate the EAs.LiT plugin + create a new user with role author
 7. logout & login as this new user to use the plugin

+EAs.LiT will print all warnings and errors by default to the page.
+See [Production](#production) for information an how to change this behaviour.

 ## Production

 To deploy EAs.LiT as a new wordpress instance, do: